 - Email support for as long as you have Premium.
 This means you can email our 24/7 support team with any questions you have about the plugin.

-Next to that, we offer some hands-on online courses to improve your SEO game even more.
-Be sure to check them out; you can always decide later if they add value for you, right?
-We think they do :)
+In addition, we offer some hands-on online courses to improve your SEO game even more.
+Be sure to check them out; you can always decide later which SEO aspects you want more guidance on.

 All the steps above have one goal: prepare you and your website for SEO.
-These steps are focused on the general settings of our plugin.
+But while this wizard will help you get the general settings of your plugin right, your job optimizing your content is far from done.

-If you have used our plugin before, you’ll know it also provides a thorough SEO analysis in real time, while you write your posts or pages.
-On the page/post edit screen, where you write your content, you’ll find a so-called meta box with our SEO and readability analysis.
-For more insights on both, we finish our Yoast SEO configuration wizard with a helpful video, which tells you more about that specific part of the plugin.
+If you have used our plugin before, you’ll know it also analyses your content in real time, while you write your posts or pages.
+On the page/post edit screen, where you write your content, you’ll find this analysis in the sidebar and the so-called meta box.
+For more insights into how to use the SEO and readability analysis, we finish our Yoast SEO configuration wizard with a helpful video.
+It tells you more about that specific part of the plugin, so you don’t just set it and forget it.
 Be sure to watch that video!

-The configuration wizard makes things easier for all of us
+The configuration wizard makes things easier for everyone